What is zero based budgeting (ZBB)?

 Adopting a Zero-Based Budget Over a Traditional Budget

-The most obvious reason a finance manager might elect a zero-based budget over a traditional budget is to “reset” a budget.
+The most obvious reason a finance manager might elect a zero-based budget over a traditional budget or an activity-based budget is to “reset” a budget.
 Over time, traditional budgets can become bloated with departments having been granted increases in their spending allowances regardless of their actual behavior.
 By justifying both old and new expenses a zero-based budget can reveal departments with a bloated budget and help to realign a department’s expenses to a more reasonable level.

 Another reason an organization might adopt a zero-based budget is to help identify and justify old, recurring expenses in addition to new expenses.
 A traditional budget only looks forward, attempting to justify new expenses.
 By analyzing old expenses, a department might be able to identify areas where cost can be reduced or consolidated.